 Eligible students may also choose to attend the formal graduation ceremony held at the residential campus in Prescott, AZ.
 Worldwide students are generally not permitted to participate in the Daytona Beach residential campus student ceremony.

 Undergraduate students must be within 12 credit hours of degree completion to participate.
 Graduate students must be degree complete to participate.
 Any applicable honors status will not be awarded or recognized in a program or ceremony unless the candidate is degree complete.
 Students who petition to participate in a graduation ceremony prior to degree completion are not permitted to wear honor cords/distinction medallions, regardless of their in-progress GPA.
 Honor cords/distinction medallions are awarded to graduation ceremony participants at the time of the ceremony.

 The cost of regalia for any Worldwide student who attends a Worldwide graduation ceremony in Daytona Beach, Prescott, or at a recognized regional ceremony is paid through the Worldwide Office of the Registrar.
 Students are responsible for ordering their regalia via the Project Graduation website, and it is shipped to the campus hosting the ceremony they select.
 Students who wish to participate in the Prescott ceremony must notify the Worldwide Office of the Registrar of their intent via the graduation application and must work with the Prescott campus bookstore to obtain appropriate graduation regalia.
 Students may be subject to additional graduation fees for participation in the Prescott ceremony.

-The Worldwide student ceremony, held in Daytona Beach, is generally about a week prior to the Daytona Beach residential campus student ceremony.
+The Worldwide student ceremony, held in Daytona Beach, is generally prior to the Daytona Beach residential campus student ceremony.
 Please consult ERNIE for graduation ceremony schedules.

 |Spring||Worldwide @ Daytona Beach||February 28|